4teamwork/ftw.workspace/README.rst

 Introduction
 ============

-``ftw.workspace`` provides a full featured project folder for plone.
+``ftw.workspace`` provides a full featured project folder for Plone.

 It uses ``ftw.tabbedview`` and ``ftw.activity`` to give you a overview view what happens in your project.